Home Pagan symbols & customs Site search

 Before rail transport, the road through the area was the main trading route to Dalmarnock and its ford.
 A toll point was established (hence the area's other name: 'The Toll') and until 1870 the place was known as Barrowfield Toll.
 As the city developed, the area was renamed Bridgeton Cross.

-'The Origin And History Of Glasgow Streets' by Hugh Macintosh (1902) indicates that Bridgeton Cross proper is at the junction of Reid Street and Dale Street, and the spot was for many years marked with by cross arrangement of stones sunk in the causeway.
-Nevertheless, the area now known as Bridgeton Cross has its own cross, comprising of the road junction of London Road, Dalmarnock Road, Main Street and James Street.
+The Origin And History Of Glasgow Streets, by Hugh Macintosh (1902), indicates that Bridgeton Cross proper is at the junction of Reid Street and Dale Street, and the spot was for many years marked with by cross arrangement of stones sunk in the causeway.
+The area now known as Bridgeton Cross has its own cross; consisting of the road junction of London Road, Dalmarnock Road, Main Street and James Street.

-Drawing by Peter Schneider
+(Drawing by Peter Schneider)

 In 1875, a shelter was built at the junction for homeless people.
 Affectionately known as the Bridgeton Cross Umbrella, the shelter and clock surmounting it were made in Port Dundas by George Smith & Co at their Sun Foundry.
 They also provided a cherub-topped drinking fountain which stood to the east of the shelter.

-The shelter is also known locally as Brigton Bandstand; the more noticeable bands being those of the marching 'Boys'.
-For a long time the area has been a loyalist and Protestant stronghold as the adjacent Gorbals is Catholic.
-Billy Boys, Derry Boys, Glasgow Rangers and Celtic Football clubs, the inevitable bloody riots and occasional heinous crime of murder.
+Billy Boys, Derry Boys, Glasgow Rangers and Celtic football clubs, the inevitable bloody riots and occasional heinous crime of murder.
 The cross was a favourite spot for public speakers, but the most regular visitors have been the drunks and other addicts.

 Other railway stations with 'Cross' in the name